nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `addm n/John p/91234567 d/1 3 5` adds John to the member list and indicates his availability on Monday, Tuesday and Friday.

+* `addm n/John p/91234567 t/exco t/y2` adds John to the member list and tags him as 'exco' and 'y2'.
-* `addm n/Bob p/91228372` adds Bob to the member list with zero available days by default
+* `addm n/Bob p/91228372` adds Bob to the member list with zero available days by default.

 ### Listing all members: `listm`

 Shows a list of all members

 Format: `listm`

+### Sorting member list: `sortm`

+Shows a list of all members, sorted alphabetically

+Format: `sortm`

 ### Finding a member `findm`